I beg to move,

 As we have heard throughout this debate, we need a shared prosperity fund to replace the EU structural funds currently being paid to the UK regions through the European regional development fund and the European social fund.
 The total value to the UK of funding from these streams in the current funding round is £9.15 billion, or £1.3 billion per year, so we are talking substantial sums of money.
 There are also smaller pots of funding—the European maritime and fisheries fund, the LEADER programme, the youth employment initiative and so on—amounting to a further £100 million a year.

-Although there are funding implications for the whole of the UK, our withdrawal from the EU and the loss of access to these funding streams is of particular importance to the regions of greatest need.
+Although there are funding implications for the whole UK, our withdrawal from the EU and the loss of access to these funding streams is of particular importance to the regions of greatest need.
 If the UK were to remain in the EU, we would be due to receive significant additional funding in the next round.
 I am not sure that the Minister has taken this issue on board.
 It would be really good to hear him acknowledge what these regions would have got if we were staying in the EU.
 The three regions that are currently affected—Tees Valley and Durham, South Yorkshire and Lincolnshire—are on course to slip below the threshold of 75% of EU average GDP per head, which means they will qualify for extra funding.
 They would join the three regions already acknowledged—west Wales, the valleys and Cornwall—in receiving a much higher level of funding: about £135 million a year.
 As my hon.
 Friend the Member for Newcastle upon Tyne Central (Chi Onwurah) said, the Government should be very concerned that these regions are facing such inequality and experiencing a need to develop their economies further.
 We really do want to hear from the Government how they are going to achieve that.

-We want to hear from the Government about how the shared prosperity fund is going to operate, and about timescales.
+We want to hear from the Government about how the shared prosperity fund will operate and about timescales.
 We want to hear what they are doing to address the growing regional inequality in the UK.
 How do they see the shared prosperity fund sitting alongside local growth funds, for example?
 How will those funds interact with other funds that are available to support regional development?
 Are the Government giving themselves a timeframe in which to eradicate regional inequality?
 To date, we have not had enough information from the Government.
 Even at this late stage, we know very little about how the fund will operate.
 What sort of money are we talking about, and will it be disbursed in the same way as it has been under the EU?
 Will the Government take into account the regions in greatest need, or not?

 I feel very strongly about this issue, as do other Members of Parliament in regions that very much need investment to help our economies to grow and to reach their full potential.
 These are amazing regions with huge skills and talents among the population.
 They all need development in digital and higher-level skills, so we need to use our universities and colleges to drive up that development.
 They need investment in renewable energy—particularly the north-east, which has wonderful expertise in this—and in pharmaceuticals.
 We need to upgrade the transport system.
 We must ensure that everyone in these regions can reach their potential and contribute to the future prosperity that we all want to see, particularly in the communities that need more support from this Government.

 I congratulate the hon.
 Member for Inverness, Nairn, Badenoch and Strathspey (Drew Hendry) on securing this debate.
 I thought we were going to be singing from the same hymn sheet today, because in previous debates on this topic we have agreed, but unfortunately he has, yet again, let nationalism get in the way of some of the facts and figures, and the actual impetus and help that these structural funds deliver.
 He is quite right that in the period 2014 to 2022 the funding arrangement for the EU structural fund is about £15 billion for the United Kingdom.
-That gets topped up to about £26 billion, I am informed by the House of Commons Library, with UK match funding.
+That gets topped up to about £26 billion, I am informed by the Library, with UK match funding.

 The hon.
 Gentleman raised a point about some of the roads being built in his constituency, as did the hon.
 Member for Caithness, Sutherland and Easter Ross (Jamie Stone).
 In those constituencies—yes, they are right—the EU flag does fly, but why does the Union flag not fly proudly alongside the EU flag and the Saltire when the UK has made a contribution, as I believe my right hon.
 Friend the Minister will be able to confirm?